ACM40960/project-diwa13/README.md

 - **7:** reversable defect: no proper blood movement when excercising

 **14. target -** have disease or not (1=yes, 0=no) (= the predicted attribute)

+### Models Considered:

+We have a binary classification Problem since we are trying to predict whether or not a individual has heart disease or not.
+Based on this problem Statement we are considering the following models.

+- Logistic Regression
+- Random Forrest
+- k-Nearest Neighbors (k-NN)
+- DNN(Direct Neural Network)